-Before heading to the trails, check to make sure they're open on our feed here, our Trail Conditions page, or follow @CVNPmtb on Twitter.
+Before heading to the trails, check to make sure they're open by following @CVNPmtb on X/Twitter.
 The trails are monitored by volunteers on a regular basis, and the status applies to all trails -- if one is open, they are all open; if one is closed, they are all closed.

 East Rim Trail